 In fact, many jurisdictions require by law that you install smoke detectors in several locations around your home.

-Even if it’s not a legal requirement where you live, it’s good practice to have several smoke detectors fitted throughout your home.
+Even if it’s not a legal requirement where you live, we feel it’s good practice to have several smoke detectors fitted throughout your home.

 Having good coverage of smoke detectors may even save a life one day.

 Disclaimer: Ensure you check and adhere to the specific legal requirements for smoke detectors in a residential building of the jurisdiction where you live.
 Check with your local fire department on placement and installation requirements specific to your area.
 We cannot provide professional advice for your situation.

 Need to Buy a Smoke Alarm?

 Click Here for a Review of our favorite Smoke Detector.

 1. Where Should I place my Smoke Detectors?

 It is recommended that smoke detectors be placed:

 The NFPA recommend installing a smoke alarm around your home and make sure there’s a smoke detector on every level – including the basement (Interestingly, at the time of writing this article, the NFPA recommended not placing a fire alarm in an attic ).
 Floors and roofs act as barriers between fires, meaning a fire may be raging on one level without a detector on another level sounding the alarm.
 That’s why it’s recommended to ensure there’s an alarm on each level.